akcumeh/dicee-challenge/README.md

 ### What I learned

-I've ben learning a lot in this course and this was a perfect way to reinforce my newly acquired knowledge in JavaScript as well as the Document Object Model (DOM).
+I've been learning a lot in this course and this was a perfect way to reinforce my newly acquired knowledge in JavaScript as well as the Document Object Model (DOM).

 ### Continued development